-- · Every human being has the right to live (Paris Declaration, 2005). - · Every human being has the right to most modern medical treatment and best nursing care (Paris Declaration, 2005). - A patient with stroke has to be cared for according to the base right, basic human rights and the medical principles.
+- Every human being has the right to live (Paris Declaration, 2005). - Every human being has the right to most modern medical treatment, modern neurorehabilitation adjusted to the special condition and best nursing care. - A patient has to be cared according to the base right, basic human rights and the medical principles.